 Make the Mashed Potatoes

-Bring a small pot with diced potatoes and enough lightly salted water to cover to a boil.
+Bring a small pot with potatoes, 8 cups water, and 2 tsp. salt to a boil.
 Cook until potatoes are tender, 14-18 minutes.

 While potatoes cook, sear salmon.

 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.

 Add salmon to hot pan, skin side up, and cook until browned, 2-4 minutes.

 Flip salmon and remove from burner.
 Salmon will finish cooking in a later step.

 Transfer salmon to prepared baking sheet, skin side down.
 Brush Dijon-brown sugar mixture on flesh side.